PBFDOT Header

 SW Port St. Lucie Boulevard Widening Project, from south of SW Alcantarra Boulevard to south of SW Darwin Boulevard

 Description: Construction on this 0.713-mile widening project began on Thursday, January 27, 2022.
 The City of Port St. Lucie, as Project Sponsor, requested the Florida Department of Transportation (FDOT), District Four, design and construct this project through an application to the St. Lucie Transportation Planning Organization and City of Port St. Lucie Resolution 18-R42.
 Project improvements include widening SW Port St. Lucie Boulevard from a two-lane undivided roadway to a four-lane divided roadway, installing three new signalized intersections with mast arms at SW Alcantarra Boulevard, SW Tulip Boulevard, and SW Tunis Avenue, adding a right turn lane on SW Port St. Lucie Boulevard's north approach to SW Alcantarra Boulevard, constructing an 18' wide raised median with curb and gutter, upgrading crosswalks and curb ramps to meet Americans with Disabilities Act (ADA) standards, constructing 8'-10' wide sidewalks on both sides of SW Port St. Lucie Boulevard for pedestrian and bicycle use, and 6' wide sidewalks on side streets, installing a new closed drainage system, signing, pavement markings, signalization, and lighting upgrades, and landscaping for the median including trees, irrigation, and stamped concrete.
 For more information, please contact Community Outreach Specialist Samantha Kayser at 772-579-5479.
-Cost/Completion: $11,570,179 /Early 2025 Traffic Impact:
+Cost/Completion: $11,570,179 / Summer 2025 Traffic Impact:

-To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Alexandria Avenue at SW Port St. Lucie Boulevard, is closed around-the-clock through approximately 5 p.m., Friday, Jan.
-24, 2025, for roadway reconstruction.
-This full closure was implemented on June 24, 2024, and traffic will continue to be detoured via SW North Globe Avenue, and SW Fillmore Street to SW Alexandria Avenue.
-If weather or unforeseen circumstances arise, SW Alexandria Avenue will reopen by Friday, Jan.
-31. Please see the attached detour flyer for more information.
-Detour Information: o Northbound and southbound SW Port St. Lucie Boulevard motorists to westbound SW Alexandria motorists will be detoured via SW North Globe Avenue and SW Fillmore Street to SW Alexandria. o Eastbound SW Alexandria Avenue motorists will be detoured via SW Fillmore Street and SW North Globe Avenue to SW Port St. Lucie Boulevard.
+To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Thrift Avenue at SW Port St. Lucie Boulevard, is closed around-the-clock through approximately 5 p.m., Friday, April 25, for roadway reconstruction.
+This closure was implemented on Wednesday, Feb.
+26. If weather or unforeseen circumstances arise, SW Thrift Avenue will reopen by Friday, May 2.
+Please click here to view the detour flyer for more information.

-Northbound and southbound SW Port St. Lucie Boulevard to SW Alcantarra Boulevard will be detoured to S Globe Avenue to SW Port St. Lucie Boulevard.
+Northbound and southbound SW Port St. Lucie Boulevard to eastbound SW Thrift Avenue motorists will be detoured via SW Trouville Avenue and SW Voyager Street to SW Thrift Avenue.

-Eastbound SW Alcantarra Boulevard motorists will be detoured via SW Vendome Street and S Globe Avenue to SW Port St. Lucie Boulevard.
 City of Port St. Lucie project/adjacent to project corridor: The Port St. Lucie Boulevard South Project Segment 3, managed by the City of Port St. Lucie, is reconstructing approximately 0.7 miles of the existing four-lane roadway from SW Gatlin Boulevard to SW Darwin Boulevard and a portion of SW Darwin Boulevard.
 For more information about the City of Port St. Lucie's Segment 3 Project, please contact Beth Zsoka, Project Public Information Specialist at 772-871-5176.
 Traffic Impact:

 Speed limit lowered to 30 mph for the duration of the construction project.